hyoo-ru/mam_mol/crowd/union/readme.md

 - Stores current type in the internal CROWD Register.
 - Can dynamically change type of inner CROWD Store.
 - Can cross merge different inner CROWD Stores.
+- Same CROWD Store type may be defined with different tags.
+In example, CROWD Register may be known as "string", "number" etc.

 ## State Format